OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 We had a whiteboard in our team area, indicating if it was okay to merge into master.

-This also made it very difficult to deploy hotfixes.
+This also made it very difficult to deploy hot-fixes.
 We had to create a separate channel to bypass `Dev` and `Test` and go straight to `Staging`.

 ### Very few apps are completely isolated